satwikkansal/wtfpython/README.md

 # Usage

-A nice way to get the most out of these examples, in my opinion, will be just to read the examples chronologically, and for every example:
+A nice way to get the most out of these examples, in my opinion, will be to just read them chronologically, and for every example:
 - Carefully read the initial code for setting up the example.
 If you're an experienced Python programmer, most of the times you will successfully anticipate what's going to happen next.
 - Read the output snippets and,
   + Check if the outputs are the same as you'd expect.
   + Make sure if you know the exact reason behind the output being the way it is.
-    - If no, take a deep breath, and read the explanation (and if you still don't understand, shout out! and create an issue [here](https://github.com/satwikkansal/wtfPython)).
+    - If the answer is no (which is perfectly okay), take a deep breath, and read the explanation (and if you still don't understand, shout out! and create an issue [here](https://github.com/satwikkansal/wtfPython)).
     - If yes, give a gentle pat on your back, and you may skip to the next example.

-PS: You can also read WTFpython at the command line.
-There's a pypi package and an npm package (supports colored formatting) for the same.
+PS: You can also read WTFPython at the command line.
+There's a pypi package and an npm package (which supports colored formatting) for the same.

 To install the npm package [`wtfpython`](https://www.npmjs.com/package/wtfpython)
 ```sh